Why the Erev Rav CAN'T Change Themselves

 And we real Jews must hold on tight to our emuna so as not to get caught in the Erev Rav slipstream.

-Update: Since this was first posted, Rivka Levy at Emunaroma has run a 9-part series addressing the issue of Erev Rav using Torah sources here.
-If you've discovered Erev Rav qualities in yourself or you find yourself with Erev Rav types that you can't avoid completely (like family members, neighbors, your group's leader, your husband's rav, etc.), then it's worth taking a look at that series.
+Also, Rivka Levy has published a book that can help you if you've discovered Erev Rav qualities in yourself or you find yourself with Erev Rav types that you can't avoid completely (like family members, neighbors, your group's leader, your husband's rav, etc.):

 This is my own translation and any errors are also mine.